srlt/AnyFunction/README.md

 ## Overview

 `AnyFunction::Function` is a C++14 remplacement for `std::function`, with hybrid memory allocation.
-Small enough closures are stored in an internal storage, while larger ones get allocated on the heap.
+Small enough closures are stored in an *internal storage*, while larger ones get allocated on the heap.

 Contrary to `std::function` (as with C++14), `AnyFunction::Function` provides:

 * Closure storage inside `AnyFunction::Function` class instances.
-The size of this internal storage is a template parameter.
-(Of course, the implementation always provides storage aligned according to the functor requirements.)
+The size of this *internal storage* is a template parameter.
+(Of course, the implementation always provides storage aligned according to the closure requirements.)

-Contrary to `std::function` (as with C++14), `AnyFunction::Function` **does not** provides:
+Contrary to `std::function` (as with C++14), `AnyFunction::Function` **does not** provide:

-* Use of a specific allocator (here, operators `new` and `delete` of the functor class are always used).
+* Use of a specific allocator (here, operators `new` and `delete` of the closure class are always used).
-* Direct access to the functor instance and its *type info*.
+* Direct access to the closure instance and its *type info*.
 * Non-member `std::swap` and comparison operators specializations.

+## Dependencies

+This header-only library is written following the C++14 standard revision.

+It only depends on the C++14 standard library.

 ## Usage

-This header-only library is written for the C++14 standard revision.

 The usage of `AnyFunction::Function` is very similar to `std::function` (as with C++14).

-The functor used with `AnyFunction::Function` must meet the requirements of:
+An instance of `AnyFunction::Function` can either store:

+* Nothing (then it is not callable).
+* A plain function pointer.
+* A *closure*: a plain function pointer and a (possibly modifiable) state.

+For instance, C++ *lambda expressions* and `std::bind` produce closures.

+More generally, a valid closure for this library is any class instance that meets the following requirements:

 * *CopyConstructible*
 * *Destructible*